- A recently published essay on writing “slant” (6 July 2017) in The Lehrhaus.

-- Eve’s poem “Allay” appears in the current issue of the American Poetry Review.
+- Eve’s poem “Allay” recently appeared in The American Poetry Review.

-- Two of her poems, “A Definition” and “Unfinished,” were published this year in PN Review.
+- Two of her poems, “A Definition” and “Unfinished,” were published in PN Review.

-- Eve’s essay, “The Poetics of Sanity,” on Jane Cooper’s poetry was published in the American Poetry Review (Spring 2016).
+- Eve’s essay, “The Poetics of Sanity,” on Jane Cooper’s poetry was published in the The American Poetry Review.

 - Poems appeared in the recently published anthologies, The Poets Quest for God: 21st Century Poems of Faith, Doubt, and Wonder (Eyewear Press), A Book of Uncommon Prayer (Outpost), and The Bloomsbury Anthology of Contemporary Jewish American Poetry (Bloomsbury).